ray-x/go.nvim/README.md

   lsp_document_formatting = true,
   -- set to true: use gopls to format
+  -- false if you want to use other formatter tool(e.g. efm, nulls) lsp_inlay_hints = {
+    enable = true,
+    -- Only show inlay hints for the current line only_current_line = false,
+    -- Event which triggers a refersh of the inlay hints.
+    -- You can make this "CursorMoved" or "CursorMoved,CursorMovedI" but -- not that this may cause higher CPU usage.
+    -- This option is only respected when only_current_line and -- autoSetHints both are true.
+    only_current_line_autocmd = "CursorHold",
+    -- whether to show variable name before type hints with the inlay hints or not -- default: false
+    show_variable_name = true,
+    -- prefix for parameter hints
+    parameter_hints_prefix = " ",
+    show_parameter_hints = true,
+    -- prefix for all the other hints (type, chaining) other_hints_prefix = "=> ",
+    -- whether to align to the lenght of the longest line in the file max_len_align = false,
+    -- padding from the left if max_len_align is true max_len_align_padding = 1,
+    -- whether to align to the extreme right or not right_align = false,
+    -- padding from the right if right_align is true right_align_padding = 6,
+    -- The color of the hints
+    highlight = "Comment",
+  },
-  -- false if you want to use other formatter tool(e.g. efm, nulls) gopls_cmd = nil, -- if you need to specify gopls path and cmd, e.g {"/home/user/lsp/gopls", "-logfile","/var/log/gopls.log" }
+  gopls_cmd = nil, -- if you need to specify gopls path and cmd, e.g {"/home/user/lsp/gopls", "-logfile","/var/log/gopls.log" }
   gopls_remote_auto = true, -- add -remote=auto to gopls
   dap_debug = true, -- set to false to disable dap